 Right, smack, dab in the middle of downtown, people flock to Dineen on a regular basis.
 Despite the crowd, it’s well worth it!
 Sitting cozy in a historic Toronto building, it’s a beautiful juxtaposition of old meets new.
 The main draws are the incredible chandelier light piece, and the amazing tile flooring (you’ve definitely seen it on insta!).

 Okay, if a picture of the tiled floor at Reunion Island Coffee hasn’t popped up in your feed, you may be living under a rock – even better reason for you to go see it.
 The clean, white, bright space is ideal for the coffee obsessed as they roast their own beans in-house.
 You can guarantee quality and flavour here.

 FIKA Cafe has Kensington Market written all over it.
 That quaint charm that comes from re-purposing old things and making them new again.
 Take for example the book wall which was wall-papered using 100’s of pages and books.
 Makes a very interesting backdrop, no?

 Art exhibit?
 Art installation?
 What is it?
 Walking into De Mello Palheta is like walking into Wonderland.
 The Toronto coffee shop has bright pops of colour are every which way you look, cubist-type paintings spread over the walls and there’s even several umbrellas hanging from the ceiling as an art piece.
 Sound odd?
 You’ll have to go see it to believe it.

-Queen West favourite, Early Bird, is where all the trendy local folk go.
+Queen West favourite, Early Bird, is where all the trendy local folks go.
 Long and thin like most shops on the strip, Early Bird has clean white walls, decorated with modern-rustic furniture.
 The big floor to ceiling windows by the entrance let lots of natural light in and the metal bench just outside makes for a good photo op.

 Sorry Coffee Co. is not sorry for being beautiful.
 Located in the back of athleisure store Kit and Ace, the space is modern, minimal and has a stunning marble countertop.
 Stop by for a latte-gram or candid “I was just sipping my coffee” snap and throw in a little Kit and Ace Shopping too while you’re at it.